Skip to main content

 CI Build Information

-In some newer CI providers, Cypress can't map the environment variables required to link back to builds or pull requests.
-In this case we provided users some environment variables to help pass that information along.
+In some newer CI providers, Cypress can't map the system environment variables required to link back to builds or pull requests.
+In this case we provide users some environment variables to help pass that information along.

 • Pull Request Id: CYPRESS_PULL_REQUEST_ID